 * Bathrobe Net on Sundays @ 09:00 hours local

-The repeater's receiver provides multiple inputs for you to transmit into; four digital and two analog:
+The repeater's receiver provides multiple inputs for you to transmit into; four digital and one analog:

 So what do you need to receive MDARC's DATV signals?
 Here's a short list: